Artist: Deep Hawaii Art

 Title: "Skittles" The Uhu (Parrotfish) Gyotaku

-Medium: Custom Reproduction piece embellished with Prismacolors on rice paper
+Medium: Custom Reproduction piece embellished with Prismacolors on fine art paper - created to order

 Size: 17" x 21" (paper size), unframed